-Each April, a class of 36 students is admitted to the Boston University School of Medicine PA Program.
+Each April, a class of up to 36 students is admitted to the Boston University School of Medicine PA Program.

 The Admissions Committee selects a cadre of mature, self-directed candidates to interview each fall.
 Acceptance offers are extended to individuals who show the most promise of providing patient-centered care to diverse patient populations as members of interprofessional teams.
 You can find information about our current class on our Admissions Statistics page.